matteusbeus/RaycastDemo/README.md

 ## Description

-This project shows an example of how the Sega Mega CD can be used to create Raycast game based on LCDWolf3D using FantomBitmap (512 colour mode) with PCM MOD playback.
+This project shows an example of how the Sega Mega CD can be used to create a Raycast game with PCM MOD playback.
+The enginee based upon LCDWolf3D and uses an optimised implementation of FantomBitmap.

 ## Features
 - Fantom Bitmap 512 colour